sphinx-gallery/sphinx-gallery/doc/getting_started.rst

   purposes outside of documenting examples for a package, for example creating a website for a Python tutorial.

-* ``examples`` ontains the files used by Sphinx-Gallery to build the gallery.
+* ``examples`` contains the files used by Sphinx-Gallery to build the gallery.

-Sphinx-Gallery expects examples to have a specific structure, which we'll cover next.
+Sphinx-Gallery expects the ``examples`` directory to have a specific structure, which we'll cover next.

 Structure the examples folder
 -----------------------------